 The casino resort that is expected to open doors midway through 2021 will initially feature around 1,300 machines, as the tribe needs a state compact and a federal approval to be able to offer Class III gaming which includes all other forms of gambling, including casino-style gambling.
 And this is only one of the hurdles in front of the Catawba Nation’s project.

-The second one is the lawsuit filed by the Eastern Band of Cherokee Indians in April, but its hope to stop the Catawba from building were denied in federal court.
+The second one is the lawsuit filed by the Eastern Band of Cherokee Indians in April, but its hope to stop the Catawba from building was denied in federal court.
 The tribe which is the operator of the only two casinos in North Carolina then filed a second lawsuit against the US Department of Interior for granting the land into trust for the project.

 Opposition for the project also comes from local activist groups who fear a casino will push crime rates up and continue to advocate against it, asking residents to sign a petition to encourage Governor Roy Cooper not to allow the tribe Class III gaming.